Soccer Injuries

 Every player has a soccer related injury at some point in their career, professional or amateur.

-It only depends how severe these soccer related injuries are when they do happen.
+It only depends how severe these injuries are when they do happen.

-Injuries in soccer happen from overuse of muscle and ligament tissue or from another player causing the injury by tackling recklessly.
+Injuries in soccer occur when muscle or ligament tissue is overused, or when another player causes the injury by tackling recklessly.

 Most common and dangerous soccer injuries come from players injuring themselves by twisting or landing awkwardly on their feet.

-Some injuries are worse than others and should be treated differently.
+Some injuries in soccer are worse than others, and should be treated differently, depending on the severity of the injury.

-Knowing what to do and how to treat these soccer related injuries makes the difference in players recovery time and preventing injuries in soccer as best as possible.
+Knowing what to do and how to treat soccer related injuries makes the difference in players recovery time and preventing future injuries to the best of ones ability.

-Most soccer related injuries can be treated by the player with simple method of RICE which stands for Rest Ice Compress Elevate.
+Most common soccer related injuries can be treated with simple method of RICE (Rest, Ice, Compress, Elevate).

 Heading injuries rarely happen from heading the soccer ball.

-There have been some studies done around heading the soccer ball and head injuries but these studies don't accept or deny head injuries from heading the soccer ball.
+There have been some studies done around heading the soccer ball and injuries that come from it.
+These studies don't accept or deny head injuries from heading the soccer ball.

-Most head injuries in soccer happen when two players attempt to head the ball but instead they end up clashing their heads which causes bruises, cuts, broken nose or sometimes even a concussion.
+Most head injuries occur when two players attempt to head the ball, but instead they end up clashing their heads causing bruises, cuts, broken nose or a concussion.

 When it comes to head injuries, my advice is to seek professional help right away.

-Lower back injuries usually happen because of ligament or muscle strain from over use or simply not warming up before starting training or a match.
+Lower back injuries usually occur due to ligament or muscle strain from overuse, or simply not warming up before starting to play the game or practice.

 If the injury persists or gets worse, its best to seek professional help.